Rhina Espaillat: Refugee

 As a young child, Espaillat rapidly learned American English and adapted very quickly to the cosmopolitan atmosphere of wartime Manhattan, but she deeply missed her loving extended family in the Dominican Republic.

 In a 2017 interview, Espaillat recalled, "I think that as an immigrant, you create a family, and in New York, it’s interesting to do that.
 Everybody’s there.
 I was surrounded by Jewish kids in the school, and Italian kids, and Germans, and even Japanese who were having a rough time at that point, because the war was starting.
 So I ran into people who were, as my father said, just like us.
 They’re running from somebody.
 My father was a political exile.
 He explained that Jewish people were running from Europe because there were bad things happening.
 And I said, 'You mean they’re like us?'
 He said, 'Yes.
 The world is full of people like us, because the world is full of people just like Rafael Trujillo.'"

 In addition to closely following world events, Espaillat's parents were also, "avid readers of literature and history in their native Spanish", and, from the age of five onwards, Espaillat was listening to her father's almost constant poetry recitations, which, "ran the gamut of Spanish-language verse from Spain's Golden Age to the major poets of modern Latin America".
-In later years, she would recall hearing the verse of Theresa of Avila, St. John of the Cross, Sor Juana Inés de la Cruz, José Santos Chocano, and Federico Garcia Lorca.
+In later years, she would recall hearing the verse of Teresa of Ávila, St. John of the Cross, Sor Juana Inés de la Cruz, José Santos Chocano, and Federico García Lorca.

 As a child, Espaillat was required by her father to speak only Castilian Spanish inside the family apartment.
 She was also required to speak both English and Spanish with correct pronunciation and grammar.
 Furthermore, she was strictly forbidden to mix both languages together.
 "Don Homero" Espaillat Brache viewed English and Spanish as, "world languages", which deserved the respect of being written and spoken properly.
 Even though Espaillat found this very frustrating as a child and would even, "end up crying", she has expressed gratitude to her father for making her, "truly bilingual."